 At Playthink, we even had a small LED wire wrapped around the wagon for a little extra pizazz & it made finding our spot so easy!
 The kids always end up falling asleep in the wagon and we just roll them back to camp when we are finished.

-Which is why we Attend Sober Festivals.
-These are festivals that actively support their sober attendees by holding festivals that discourage or prohibit drug and alcohol use.
-(For more information on Sober Flow Arts Follow This) I have found these are the best festivals to take kiddos along with you.
+One way we are selective is choosing to attend Sober Festivals.
+These are festivals that actively support the sober community & attendees by holding festivals that discourage or prohibit drug and alcohol use.
+(For more information on Sober Flow Arts Follow This) I have found these are the best festivals to take kiddos along with us.

 Some festivals can get pretty rowdy, and that is totally fine for others looking for that experience!
 Yet, as a momma, if I am bringing my kids with me, I chose to be selective about what and how much my kids are being exposed to.

-If you are wanting to share the festival life with your kiddo(s), I would really recommend looking into Playthink.
+If you are wanting to share the festival life with your kiddo(s), I would really recommend looking into festivals similar to Playthink.
 It is MEANT for families and it would be a great first festival for you to try out bringing kids along.

 Are you a parent who has brought kiddos along with you on festival adventures?
 What was a game changer for you?
 What advice would you share with fellow parents?

 I welcome you to share your stories about attending festivals with kids!